whataboutpets/minimal-mistakes/_posts/cats/2017-05-20-best-anti-allergy-wipes-for-cats.md

 The wipes are not overly wet (more on the dry side) and their size can be considered "normal".
 They contain a mild cleanser that freshens and deodorizes.
 In addition, [Aloe Vera](https://en.wikipedia.org/wiki/Aloe_vera){:target="_blank"} and [Vitamin E](https://en.wikipedia.org/wiki/Vitamin_E){:target="_blank"} will moisturize coat and skin.
 The product is nice to use for general kitty coat cleaning and will brighten and soften the coat.

 This product is made in the USA, as indicated on the package label.
-It is alcohol free, safe for all cats and kittens over 6 weeks old.
+It is alcohol-free, safe for all cats and kittens over 6 weeks old.
 It also does not remove spot-on flea control treatments.

 One potential downside of the product is the packaging.
 The top latch/button of the box is reported to not always stay closed.
 As a result, some wipes may dry out before you finish the container.
 A small tip here is to keep the entire box in a zip lock bag.